murthy1811/milestone-project-1/README.md

 ## User stories

-AS an User ( aged above 18), I should be able to
+A an User ( aged above 18), I should be able to

 1. Get answers for all my concerns regarding COVID-19 Vaccine
 2. Reach the authorities by various means via email, telephone, or direct contact to get answers